camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/index.md

 Following deployment scenarios are supported by Camunda:

 * executable JAR with embedded Tomcat and one embedded process engine (plus Webapps when needed)
-* WAR with one embedded process engine (plus Webapps when needed) deployed on Tomcat

 Many other possible variations might also work, but are not tested by Camunda at the moment.